-At Scholantis we approach brand identity from one of two possible directions: either we take the School District through our Brand Ideation Process, or else when a District has a working professional brand already in place, we then tailor that existing brand to the SharePoint platform.
+At Scholantis we approach branding and brand identity from one of two possible directions: either we take the School District through our Brand Ideation Process, or when a District has a working professional brand already in place, we tailor that existing brand to either our Cloud or SharePoint platform.
 One case of a District with an established professional brand was the North Vancouver School District, SD44.

 We sat down with Victoria Miles, North Vancouver School District’s Communications Manager, to get a detailed perspective on why and how her district came to embrace branding.
-As Victoria explained, a “brand communicates professionalism”, it is “symbolic of services” and needs to be aimed at the “broadest potential group – a brand must have a broad and consistent reach.”
+She explained a “brand communicates professionalism”, it is “symbolic of services” and needs to be aimed at the “broadest potential group – a brand must have a broad and consistent reach.”
 Victoria went on to state that the North Vancouver District operates in an “environment of choice” – meaning that parents usually have several schools to choose from, both from within the district (including schools with specialized programs and religious affiliations) and from private schools within the general geographic zone.
-Given such a highly competitive environment, in 2008, SD44 elected to develop a professional brand identity so they could compete amongst the other educational offerings.
+Given such a highly competitive environment, in 2008, SD44 elected to develop a professional brand identity so they could compete with other educational offerings.

-Ms. Miles herself, has been in Communications for more than 22-years: working with major organizations such as Vancity and BC Tel (now TELUS).
-In 2008 she was brought on board by the North Vancouver School District as their new Communications Manager.
-The brand followed an intensive consultation process with a number of the district’s stakeholders (including parents and students); and they used the district’s long established tagline: “a natural place to learn”, as their guide.
+Ms. Miles has been in Communications for more than 22-years, working with major organizations such as Vancity and BC Tel (now TELUS).
+She was brought on board in 2008 by the North Vancouver School District as their new Communications Manager.
+The brand followed an intensive consultation process with a number of the district’s stakeholders (including parents and students).
+They used the district’s long established tagline: “a natural place to learn”, as their guide.

 “Scholantis really had respect for the existing brand,” says Victoria.
 “They took the elements of it and made it work for the web”

-Once a clear brand is overlaid onto the SharePoint platform, the intuitive functionality and WYSIWYG editing tools, lead to increased user satisfaction and eventually also to less requests for support; another side benefit to strengthening a district brand.
+Once a clear brand is overlaid onto the Scholantis platform, the intuitive functionality and editing tools lead to increased user satisfaction.
+This also means less requests for support, another side benefit to strengthening a district brand.